Hemangiosarcoma in Cats and Dogs

 tendency to develop in dog's light-haired or poorly pigmented skin.

-to acute death due to bleeding.
-Common symptoms for hemangiosarcoma (HSA) of internal organs include sudden
+acute death due to bleeding.
+Common symptoms for hemangiosarcoma (HSA) of internal organs include sudden weakness

 heart